Quantifying Grid-Forming Behavior: Bridging Device-level Dynamics and System-Level Strength: Introduction

-1) At the device-level, we extend the frequency smoothing to the so-called {\em Forming Index (FI)}, which is the maximum singular value of the sensitivity function from the grid voltage vector to the converter voltage vector.
-This index quantifies the extent to which the converter follows or rejects grid variations, providing a clear distinction between GFM and GFL.
+1) At the device level, {the {\em Forming Index (FI)} is proposed} based on the concept of frequency smoothing and defined as the maximum singular value of the sensitivity function from the grid voltage to the converter voltage.
+This index quantifies the extent to which the converter either follows or rejects grid variations, thereby reflecting its voltage source behavior. {This provides a clear distinction between GFM and GFL behaviors, thereby enabling accurate classification of control strategies (or converters) that exhibit GFM behavior as GFM control (or GFM converters) from the small-signal perspective.} Different control architectures are validated using $FI$, demonstrating that GFM behavior can also be realized based on PLL.

-2) At the system-level, we introduce the concept of {\em system strength} as a quantitative criterion for power systems formation (PS-FM) requirements, which is defined as the sensitivity of the multi-bus voltage vector to multi-bus current disturbances.
+2) At the system level, { the concept of {\em system strength} is formally introduced} as a quantitative criterion for the requirements of stable power system operation.
+This metric is defined as the sensitivity of the multi-bus voltage vector to multi-bus current (or power) disturbances, thereby capturing the overall voltage stiffness of the system.
+The definitions for {\em grid strength} and {\em bus strength} are also provided to accurately identify weak buses, which generalize the well known SCR.

-3) In a small-signal setting, we formally prove that a converter exhibiting GFM or GFL behavior at the device-level enhances or potentially weakens system strength, respectively.
+3) In a small-signal setting, a formal theoretical proof establishes the link between the device and system levels: namely, a converter exhibiting GFM behavior enhances system strength.
+Furthermore, this paper also discusses how the $FI$ and system strength can be employed to formulate GFM control design and placement as optimization models.